Ahmedezz222/talinda_pos/EXCEL_REPORT_README.md

    - Ensure sales are properly recorded during the shift
    - Check that the shift is properly associated with sales

+5. **Save button not working**
+   - Ensure report has been generated first
+   - Check file permissions for the target directory
+   - Verify sufficient disk space

 ### Error Messages

 - **"openpyxl not available"**: Install the openpyxl package
 - **"No shift data available"**: Ensure the shift is properly created and closed
 - **"Report generation failed"**: Check file permissions and database connectivity
+- **"No report has been generated yet"**: Generate report before using save button
+- **"Save operation cancelled by user"**: User cancelled the save dialog

 ## Customization